Add a Direct Tag Group

-If enabled, written values will be applied to the Tag in Ignition immediately.
-Normally, the system must receive confirmation that a write was successful from the device before the Tag in Ignition's value would change.
-The Optimistic Writes property changes the behavior by assuming the write went through until the next read value or subscription update proves otherwise.
+If enabled, written values will be applied to the OPC Tag immediately.
+Normally, the system must receive confirmation that a write was successful from the device before the OPC Tag's value would change.
+This property changes the behavior by assuming the write went through unless the next read value or subscription update proves otherwise.
 Enabling this will make writes appear to execute much quicker.

 Works in conjunction with the OPC Optimistic Write Timeout property below.
-If the Ignition Tag does not receive confirmation that the new write was successful within the timeout, the Ignition Tag will change back to the last known value.
+If the OPC Tag does not receive confirmation that the new write was successful within the timeout, the Tag will fallback to the last known value.
 While in an ambiguous state, the Tag with have a quality of "Good (Provisional)".

-While the write is pending, values received from subscription activities will override the current value.
-Assuming an initial value of 0, if a write of 10 is applied to the Ignition Tag, then the Tag will show a value of 10 until the system can confirm the new value.
-If a subscription update then returns a value of 5, the Ignition Tag will change to 5.
+While the write is pending, values received from subscription activities will override the fallback value.
+Assuming an initial value of 0, if a write of 10 is applied to the OPC Tag, then the Tag will show a value of 10 until the system can confirm the new value.
+If a subscription update then returns a value of 5, the OPC Tag will fallback to 5.